DiamondCoder02/Lulu_Femboy/README.md

 #### Limitation:
 - Only works with slash commands
 - Roles cannot have the same name
-- Rare case of them sending the same picture twice in a row.
-(To test)
-- Booru can post a videos that Discord cannot handle, but still accessible afte you click the link.
-(To test)

 ## Credits (Package name - command name)
 - [Discord.js Akinator - akinator](https://www.npmjs.com/package/discord.js-akinator)